raj-rao-rr/Variance-Risk-Premia/README.md

     % %    e.g. directory of file is stored in /home/rcerxr21/DesiWork/VRP
     root_dir = [filesep ‘home’ filesep ‘rcerxr21’ filesep ‘DesiWork’ filesep ‘VRP’]
     ```
-2. Open Bloomberg Professional Service or Refinitiv Datastream, you will need to retrieve historical data and store them in `/Input`.
-All data ranges should coincide with one another, such that their time horizons match and are aranged in ascending order (from latest to earliest date, e.g. 1996-2020).
+2. Open Bloomberg Professional Service or Refinitiv Datastream, you will need to retrieve historical data and store them in the `/Input` folder.
+All data ranges should coincide with one another, such that their time horizons match and are aranged in ascending order (from oldest to earliest date, e.g. 1996-2020).
     1. Download the US treasury Government 10 index (USGG10YR Index) and export to a `.csv` file name _**TreasuryRate.csv**_
     2. Download US swap rate data for maturities 2y, 5y, 10y (e.g. USSW10 Curncy) and export to a `.csv` file named _**swapRates.csv**_
     3. Download US ATM swap implied volatility data for swap tenors 2y, 5y and 10y and expiry 3m, 6m, 12m and 24m
         1. Using a Black-Scholes model (e.g. USSV0110 Curncy) and exporting IV data to _**swapBlackIV.csv**_